 Due to the long cold winters and the vastness of Canada and its sprawling cities, you may want to consider buying a car.
-The good news is that petrol prices in Canada are lower than at home (about 70p a litre instead of £1.24 at home).
+The good news is that petrol prices in Canada are lower than at home (about 93p a litre instead of £1.70 at home).

 You will have to apply for a Canadian driving licence in order to take out insurance, which will have a minimum liability cover and can be expensive.
 However the good news is there is no road tax to pay.
 There are some other unexpected costs that differ from the UK too, such as the likelihood you will need to buy winter snow tyres.
 For more information on driving in Canada, make sure to check these rules.

 When it comes to comparing Canada to the UK, the cost of living is more similar than you might think.
-Housing will be your greatest outgoing and can be incredibly pricy, so choose carefully where you want to live.
+Housing will be your greatest outgoing and can be incredibly pricey, so choose carefully where you want to live.
 If you are in a modern apartment block (condo) where heating is included, that is one less thing to think about when it comes to bills.
-With high grocery bills and housing, your monthly costs will be a bit higher than at home, but eating out is slightly cheaper and some might say the slightly higher cost of living is well worth the amazing lifestyle you can enjoy in Canada.
+With high grocery bills and housing, your monthly costs will be a bit higher than at home, but some might say the slightly higher cost of living is well worth the amazing lifestyle you can enjoy in Canada.